scriptrdotio/howto/architecture/mediator.md

 This is easy to do because the required constituants are natively available in scriptr.io.

 ## Event queue
 Queue are natively supported in scriptr.io, they are actually a specific way of using channels, therefore, to create an event queue that will feed your mediator, you must create a channel (see below).
 In addition, if you expect to receive events from external entites (remote applications or other scriptr.io applications), you must also create a script that will receive those events then push them into the queue (see examble below).
-The scripts in your account will not use this script, since they have direct access to the Queue API.

 ```
 // this script exposes the event queue to external applications